 0 Total Credits

-- Students must complete prerequisite course work, including knowledge of finance and economics.
+- Students must complete prerequisite coursework, including knowledge of finance and economics.
 Upon admission to the MHA program, students will be required to complete 2 prerequisite assessment tests.
-Students that receive a passing score of a 80% or higher will be exempt from taking the prerequisite in the respective area. - HSA 5177 - Foundations of Health Care Finance 3 Credit Hours - HSA 5436 - Foundations of Health Care Economics 3 Credit Hours
+Students that receive a passing score of 80% or higher will be exempt from taking the prerequisite in the respective area. - HSA 5177 - Foundations of Health Care Finance 3 Credit Hours - HSA 5436 - Foundations of Health Care Economics 3 Credit Hours

 Required Courses